stfc/PSyclone/tutorial/training/gocean/2.2-GameOfLife/README.md

 0.0.0.0.0.0.0.0.0.0.0.0.0.
 0.0.0.0.0.0.0.0.0.0.0.0.0.
 ```
-There is also a handy makefile target:
+There are also two handy makefile targets:
-``make run``, which will compile and then run the glider example.
+1. ``make run``, which will compile and then run the glider example.
+2. ``make test``, which will compile and run the example, and check that the
+    final output is correct.

 ### Summary
 This tutorial showed how to initialise ``dl_esm_inf``, create fields on